 Beautycounter Vitamin C Serum: My Review and Results

 Truth be told I didn’t know a lot about vitamin C serums until recently.
 I had never used one before.
 It turns out, that was a big mistake!
 Beautycounter released their Counter+ All Bright C Serum a couple months ago and I have been using it daily since then and have seen huge improvements in my skin!
-It has decreased redness, faded dark spots, increased brightness and overall improved my skin’s complexion.
+It has decreased redness, healed blemishes, faded dark spots, increased brightness and overall improved my skin’s complexion.

 Since adding the vitamin C serum into my routine I’ve found myself needing less makeup and most days go without it completely!
 I’m typically a Skin Twin Foundation wearer since I like a bit more coverage, but since adding the Vitamin C serum I’ve found a little Dew Skin Tinted Moisturizer is all I need!

 Here are my before and after photos after using the serum for 2 months:

 **Disclaimer: These are my personal results and I can’t guarantee that the product will lead to the same results for you.

 Beautycounter vitamin C serum before and after photos: